aery32/aery32/README.md

 Or less verbosely `make programs`.
 The latter is also quicker with batchisp (in Windows).

+If you have Doxygen installed you can make local api documentation by just running Doxygen at the project root

+    doxygen

 ## License

 - Aery32 software framework is licensed under the new BSD license